 Becky trained as an actor at London’s Mountview Academy of Theatre Arts, and has worked extensively as an actor and facilitator with some of the UK’s leading Community Theatre and Arts companies.
-Responding to the growing need for a level of psychological support and exploration in much of Olive Branch’s work with marginalised groups and individuals, she completed an MA in Drama and Movement Therapy at the Royal Central School of Speech and Drama.
+Responding to the growing need for a level of psychological support in much of Olive Branch’s work she completed an MA in Drama and Movement Therapy at The Royal Central School of Speech and Drama.

 David trained at The Liverpool Institute for Performing Arts, and has recently completed an MA in Theatre for Young Audiences at Rose Bruford College.
 As an actor he has toured nationally and internationally, and performed in repertory seasons across the UK including a season at the National Theatre.